GovernorFancyPants/desolaterunner/_drafts/race-reports/2016-09-11-race-report-ccc-2016.md

 Half way up, the first water refreshment was located.
 I dipped my buff in the cold water and put it back on my head again, even though the sun hadn't shown it's ugly face yet, it was starting to heat up.
 We kept on climbing and soon we were out in the open and the sun hit our backs with a fury.
 I had to stop a couple of times on the way up to the top just to cool down, I'm not anywhere near used to this kind of heat.
 I had eaten well so far, a gel every half an hour or so, but my stomach had already started acting up.

+> "I finally see some kind of station that looks like it could actually be the top of the mountain, the only problem is, it's on another ridge"

 We kept on climbing for what felt like an eternity, I think I can see the top several times but once there it's just a small crest and the climb continues.
 I think we're at the top so many times I have to force myself to not get excited every time the thought pops into my head, the disappointment of not being there is tough to handle.
 I finally see some kind of station that looks like it could actually be the top of the mountain, the only problem is, it's on another ridge.
 I look down in the ground and just keep on going, for a long time, then finally I look up and realize I was right.
 I push on the last bit, have some water at the top then set out down the mountain.
 Finally I don't feel sick anymore which as plagued me more and more going up with the hot sun in my back.
 But then, just after a little while I get a horrible side stitch and this continues all the way down, and this would prove to plague me for the entire race.
 I'm usually fast going down, that's where I gain the time I've lost on the way up but now as soon as I tried to pick up speed I got a terrible stabbing pain in my side.